 99 Music Calendars, Composers Calendars and Bach Calendars

-We thought, we invented them.
+We thought we invented them.
 Bach videos.
 However, what did we have to figure out?
 Such a thing was already existing.
 Okay, from now on, and only on my pages: there are even five categories of Bach videos.
 They are different, the five categories.
-We are very proud of our first and most interesting category with these tiny "electronically business cards", how we call these ultra short shows about the Bach cities and Bach places.
-I was travelling much, to Thuringia, Saxony and Northern Germany.
+We are very proud of our first and most interesting category with these tiny "electronically business cards", how we call these ultra-short shows about the Bach cities and Bach places.
+I was traveling much, to Thuringia, Saxony and Northern Germany.
 I checked many, many weeks on the weather report in three years and several times I got up in the middle of the night to head to the "Land of the Bache", to take photos and make videos.
 For these little mini shows with best weather conditions between spring and fall.

 All these videos about the locations in Thuringia, Saxony, Saxony-Anhalt and Lower Saxony come with narrated text.
 The music is from Bach plus, that goes without saying, from nowadays composers as well.
 Just classical music - who would like that?
 The whole thing is enriched with historical documents and just a little media technical gadgets.

 What kind of Bach videos you won't find here are brilliant works with music played by the most diverse musicians and orchestras in the world, which you are able to find elsewhere on the internet.
 Very fast our own "compositions" of videos would drown in the large number of videos, which are existing already and which are stored on numerous video platforms and mostly disappear after a while.
 If you look for such videos, YouTube is the perfect address.
 Here on "Bach on Bach" there are strictly my "homemade" videos.
 But as always, there is one exception to every rule.
 The funny and exciting little videos, related to the theme of Johann Sebastian Bach or his music, which we like and which we found for you on the net, those are what you find here too.